elcano/MushrBus/README.md

-# MushrBus is a branch from https://mushr.io/ (Multi-agent System for non-Holonomic Racing).
+# MushrBus is forked from the [MuSHR](https://mushr.io/) Project

-The original platform is desiged for indoor vehicles; this branch takes it outdoors with the ultimate goal of using full-scale micro-vehicles.
+Multi-agent System for non-Holonomic Racing or MuSHR platform is desiged for indoor vehicles; this fork takes it outdoors with the ultimate goal of using full-scale micro-vehicles.
 Indoor systems such as overhead cameras are not permitted.
 GNSS will be added.
 This repository will contain code to implement a system on the Jetson Nano and flash an SD card.

 The MuSHR Bus is a scale model of the modular bus: http://viewer.zmags.com/publication/a58eb17c#/a58eb17c/26.
 The lead bus vehicle is driven manually, but all following vehicles are completely automated.
 The behavior to be shown includes: